-Below, you can find a free and easy-to-use ogre name generator, as well as details about ogres and their names as found in the fantasy genre.
+Below, you can find an easy-to-use ogre name generator, as well as details about ogres and their names as found in the fantasy genre.

 The fantasy genre is awash with all manner of races, creatures, beasts and monsters.
 From dragons and unicorns to orcs and elves, there’s no constraint on the creativity of authors.